Children's Growth Awareness Week

-Share the messages below throughout the week #GrowthAwareness #HealthNotHeight #MoreThanHeight
+1. Social Media - Share the messages below throughout the week

-Print a flyer below and distribute at your child's school, workplace, grocery store, church or community center.
+Print and distribute an item below.
+They can be distributed at your child's school, workplace, grocery store, church or community center.
 Do you work in an office building or a medical building?
-Consider printing the below door hanger and hang them on every office door!
+Consider printing the below door hanger and hanging them on every office door!

 History of Growth Awareness Week

-In 2013, families began to push for more "legitimate" recognition of growth disorders as reports of children with growth hormone deficiencies (to cite one specific medical challenge impacting growth) were being bullied for taking the medication seemed to be escalating.
-The average person seeing reports of sports idols abusing the medications so desperately needed by these kids was seen as a "designer" item or a cheat to get bigger and stronger by those with healthy bodies.
-Fueling the fire were and still are more and more reports of abuse.
-This forced most families whose children rely on these medicines to survive in some cases, to hide.
-They instructed their children not to tell their friends that they took shots etc. to protect the children from the nasty comments made by other parents and children alike.
+In 2013, families began to push for more "legitimate" recognition of growth disorders.
+The average person seeing reports of sports idols abusing the medications so desperately needed by these kids was seen as a "designer" drug to get bigger and stronger by those with healthy bodies.
 And after some consideration, it was decided to try and get Congress to declare a Growth Awareness Week.
 The thought was daunting...but have you ever tried to tell a mother NO who was on a mission?
 Try telling thousands of moms and dads NO.

 In June of 2014, with the help of MAGIC's staff, and MAGIC's teams of parents, other growth impacting organizations such as the Turner Syndrome Society, legislation was introduced.
 Senator Mark Kirk (R-IL) sponsored the bill with Senator Menendez (D-NJ) completed the bi-partisan circle and the resolution passed unanimously.
 Senator Hagan (D-NC), the Turner Syndrome Society and numerous others from around the country joined The MAGIC Foundation's initiative in support of this resolution.
-The American Association of Clinical Endocrinologists has endorsed Growth Awareness.
+The American Association of Clinical Endocrinologists and other Endocrine Societies worldwide have endorsed Growth Awareness Week.
 S. Res.
-489 raises much needed awareness to the special patients our children are, and their often under-recognized challenges.
+489 raises much needed awareness to the special patients our children are and their often under-recognized challenges.